TACC/coe-332-sp21/docs/week10/services.rst

 For exploring and debugging k8s deployments, it can be helpful to have a basic container on the network.
 We can create a deployment for this purpose.

 For example, let's create a deployment using the official python 3.9 image.
-We can run a sleep command and then, once the container pod is running, we can use ``exec`` to launch a shell inside the container.
+We can run a sleep command inside the container as the primary command, and then, once the container pod is running, we can use ``exec`` to launch a shell inside the container.

 EXERCISE